brikw/Whitaker_Bakker_etal_FACEWheatMicrobiome/README.md

 Detailed information about column headers in the Biomass/DON and Microbiome Metadata files can be found in the .xlsx file "FACE_Meta.xlsx".

-They R/Rmd files should be run in this order: FACE-Toxin-Biomass.Rmd > FACE_sequence_processing.R > FACE-Microbes-CommDiv.Rmd > FACE-Microbes-DA.Rmd.
+The R/Rmd files should be run in this order: FACE-Toxin-Biomass.Rmd > FACE_sequence_processing.R > FACE-Microbes-CommDiv.Rmd > FACE-Microbes-DA.Rmd.

 The /code folder contains the batch and R scripts necessary to run small codes inside R. Data necessary to run the analyses can be found in /data folder.